 What is the XRDP Server?

-XRDP is one of Remote Desktop Server’s implementations that enables Debian and other operating systems other than Windows to connect to another desktop, remotely.
+XRDP is one of Remote Desktop Server’s implementations that enables Debian and other operating systems such as ubuntu Xrdp other than Windows to connect to another desktop, remotely.
 This is an open-source and UNIX-like package that works by bridging graphics from X Windows System to the client and vice versa.
 For connecting to Debian, XRDP requires the XORG module, which allows the X server to act like X11rdp.

 In order to have a good experience with Debian RDP Server, you need XRDP and XORGXRDP.
 Because XRDP depends on XORGXRDP, installing XRDP is enough.
 This implementation primarily targets GNU/Linux and is tested on PowerPC, SPARC, X86, and X86_64.